 Psychological Trauma Care Center

-The Psychological Trauma Care Center (PTCC) at the Shaare Zedek Medical Center is a research and treatment center for those suffering from Post-Traumatic Stress Disorder (PTSD).
-The Center researches early intervention treatments with patients that arrive at the hospital emergency room following a traumatic event.
+The Psychological Trauma Care Center (PTCC) at Shaare Zedek is a research and treatment center for those suffering from Post-Traumatic Stress Disorder (PTSD).
+The Center researches and implements early intervention treatments with patients that arrive at the hospital emergency room following a traumatic event.

 The current research utilizes a computerized intervention that develops cognitive skills that will assist in coping and recovering from emotional distress.